 The ICSA 2023 NEMI track seeks the following types of contributions:

 - Visions or exciting new directions supported by a strong and well-motivated scientific foundation or practical application and concrete plans going forward

 - Arguments or results that challenge established results or beliefs, providing evidence that calls for fundamentally new directions, opening up new research avenues or software architecture practices

-- Thought-provoking reflections, bold and unexpected results and reflections that can help us look at current research directions under a new light, calling for new directions for future research; bold revisits of current research directions that may be somehow misguided
+- Thought-provoking reflections, bold and unexpected results, and reflections that can help us look at current research directions in a new light, calling for new directions for future research; bold revisits of current research directions that may be somehow misguided

 - Thoughtful observations coalescing the most important ideas since the inception of the field of software architecture, where they have led us so far, where past ideas have turned out to be right or wrong.

 - Radically new approaches, techniques, or theories that can bring new results to software architecture research or practice; may have yet to be supported by solid experimental results, but are nonetheless supported by strong and well-argued scientific intuitions as well as concrete plans going forward

 - Not yet fully mature research results, which may lack full validation (perhaps supported by initial evidence) but that clearly point to important scientific novelty or gaps, and that can stimulate reflection.